THE BOGGO ROAD GAOL HISTORICAL SOCIETY

 Quicklinks: BRGHS membership; History of the BRGHS

-The Boggo Road Gaol Historical Society (Inc.) was formed as an incorporated association in 2003 by a group of ten volunteers who worked at the Boggo Road Gaol Museum, some of them since 1992.
+The Boggo Road Gaol Historical Society (Inc.) was created as an incorporated association in 2003 by a handful of volunteers who worked at the Boggo Road Gaol Museum, some of them since 1992.

 Since our formation we have grown to have 300 members and undertaken a massive amount of not-for-profit heritage work both at the gaol and out in the community.